-After completing her B.A. in Ethnomusicology at UCLA, Clara began working in the local tablaos or flamenco dance venues and theaters of Los Angeles.
-She performed regularly with Soniquete Flamenco, directed by Jose Tanaka, and as soloist and company member with Roberto Amaral’s company “España Clásica”.
-She appeared at the Fountain Theatre.
-In the Los Angeles area she has performed at the Greek Theater, Kodak Theater, and Alex Theater.
-In 2005 she had the opportunity to join Benise as a flamenco soloist in a PBS Special and twenty-city US tour “Nights of Fire”, and was later invited to perform in India along with the company at the Jaipur Palace.
-In 2007 Clara danced in the music video for Iron and Wine “Boy with a Coin by artist Iron and Wine.
+After completing her B.A. in Ethnomusicology at UCLA, Clara began working in the local tablaos or flamenco dance venues in Los Angeles.
+During this period she performed with Soniquete Flamenco directed by Jose Tanaka, España Clásica directed by Roberto Amaral, and was featured soloist in multiple “Forever Flamenco” productions at the Fountain Theatre.
+In the Los Angeles area she has performed at the Greek Theater, Kodak Theater, Segerstrom Hall, Irvine Barclay and Alex Theater.
+In 2005 she joined guitarist Benise as a flamenco soloist in a PBS Special and twenty-city US tour “Nights of Fire".
+She was invited to India along with the company to perform at Jaipur Palace.
+In 2007 she was featured in the music video Boy with a Coin by artist Iron and Wine.

-During the three years she resided in southern Spain, Clara performed regularly at such venues as Tablao Albayzin, Venta el Gallo, Eshavira, and Zoraya de los Jardines alongside such noted artists as Rafalín Habichuela, Emilio Maya, Ana Calí and Juan Angel Tirado amongst others.
+During the three years she resided in southern Spain, Clara performed regularly at such venues as Tablao Albayzin, Venta el Gallo, Eshavira, and Zoraya de los Jardines in Granada alongside such noted artists as Rafalín Habichuela, Emilio Maya, Ana Calí and Juan Angel Tirado amongst others.
 She has studied extensively in Sevilla, Granada and Madrid with master teachers Juana Amaya, Concha Vargas, Andrés Marín, Isabel Bayón, Andres Peña, Úrsula Lopez, Ana Calí, Patricia Guerrero and a host of others.
 During this time she also studied flamenco singing with Inés Bacán of Lebrija.

-In addition to her company, Rodriguez is frequently featured as soloist with the leading flamenco companies of the region including Yaelisa Caminos Flamencos, La Tania Baile Flamenco, and Theatre Flamenco, Clara has appeared on the stages of San Francisco’s Yerba Buena Center for the Arts, War Memorial Opera House, Palace of Fine Arts, deYoung Museum, Paramount Theatre of Oakland, and others.
-In 2014 she had the honor to share the stage with the late and legendary Kathak dancer Chitresh Das in his production of Yatra along with Antonio Hidalgo of Flamenco Vivo Carlota Santana.
+In addition to her company, Rodriguez is frequently featured as soloist with the leading flamenco companies of the region including Yaelisa Caminos Flamencos, La Tania Baile Flamenco, and Theatre Flamenco.
+She performs regularly on the local flamenco circuit, with appearances at Thirsty Bear, The Sound Room, Yoshi’s, Rhythmix Cultural Works, The New Parish, La Peña Cultural Center, Ashkenaz and others.
+She has appeared on the stages of San Francisco’s Yerba Buena Center for the Arts, War Memorial Opera House, Palace of Fine Arts, deYoung Museum, and the Paramount Theatre of Oakland.
+She performed as vocalist in the production of Yatra with the legendary Chitresh Das and Antonio Hidalgo of Flamenco Vivo Carlota Santana.
 As a company member of Caminos Flamencos “Nuevas Tendencias”, the group was nominated for an Isadora Duncan Dance Award for “Best Company” in 2015.
 In February 2019 she was featured flamenco vocalist and dancer in Adam del Monte's flamenco opera Llantos 1492 premiering in the Desert Song Festival in Tucson, AZ.

-Clara performs regularly on the local flamenco circuit, with appearances at Thirsty Bear, The Sound Room, Yoshi’s, Rhythmix Cultural Works, The New Parish, La Peña Cultural Center, Ashkenaz and others.
+In 2018 she became Adjunct Faculty at UC Berkeley teaching flamenco dance.
 She currently holds regular dance classes in Oakland and also offers workshops outside the Bay Area.
 She has been working for the past 3 years with the flamenco guitar program at Central High School in Fresno, CA. A lifelong musician in addition to her dance career, Clara is a classically trained pianist and holds a Bachelor of Arts from UCLA in Ethnomusicology.